QuadSpinner/Gaea2Docs-Reference/nodes/modify/shaper.md

 Shaper also lets you work in "local areas" so the effect is applied non-uniformly to the terrain.
 Additionally, you can also preserve fine details.

 {% hint style="info" %}
 Shaper is a very useful tool that is fast and effective.
-You can use it through the [adjust.md](adjust.md "mention") node as well as the @postprocess.
+You can use it through the [adjust.md](adjust.md "mention") node as well as the [Modifier Stack](https://app.gitbook.com/s/-MRH8eXs83d5sUGKdsHp/getting-started/user-interface/property-editor/modifier-stack "mention").
 However, the Shaper node is the only way to use the advanced options.
 {% endhint %}

 ## Properties